 Think about and plan for the costs of getting your house ready.
 This will help you keep costs low.

 The first thing you should do is walk around the whole house and figure out what needs to be fixed or improved.
-Hiring a professional house inspector can make things go more quickly because they can find problems that aren’t obvious at first glance.
+Hiring a professional house inspector can make things easier because they can find problems that aren’t obvious at first glance.
 So you don’t have to pay more later, this makes sure you think of everything that could go wrong.

 Save some cash in case you have to pay for something you didn’t expect.
 The inspection may show you other issues that need to be fixed.
 A well-thought-out budget doesn’t just look at how much it will cost to fix things and get ready; it also considers how much money each job could bring in.